johnwickoo/market-move-intelligence/README.md

 Events from mid-price updates (source: "mid") require a recent actual trade to have occurred within 60 seconds (`TRADE_CONFIRM_MS`).
 This prevents phantom signals from order-book changes that never result in fills.

-The ingestion service calls `movementRealtime.onTrade()` on each trade to update the last-trade timestamp per asset.

 #### Output

 Emits one of four event types into the `movement_events` table: